 See some historic photographs of the railroads in snow.
 Rotary plows in snow!
 Great stories of railroad action in Winter!

-Photo above is of the St Johns Park Freight House.
+Photo at left is of the St Johns Park Freight House.
 These are from a brochure published by

 the New York Central in 1934 and re-issued by the West Side Rail Line Development

 Foundation (author was a former member and supporter of this foundation).

 St. John's Park was abandoned when some of the High Line ROW below Bank St. was sold for housing.
 But had traffic there dried up by then?
 Was there any debate over it at the time?
 The line was only about 20 years old at that time.
 When St. John's was in service, there were about 8 tracks running into it-- how was it switched?
 And what kind of stuff was shipped to St. John's.
 Also, the line served Nabisco, Armour--when did they stop using the line?
 And did the RR serve Bell Labs (now Westbeth) whose building it ran through?

 For answers to these questions on the West Side Rail Line, click here or on picture above.

 |Our HAND TOOL WebSite is intended in aiding you to locate HAND TOOL suppliers.
 You may search by product or by manufacturer.
 We add both products and manufacturers, so keep checking back.
 In addition we are a full service MRO (Maintenance, Repair and Operational Supplies) supplier.
 If you are in the construction or farming business, we are your source.|